 The car's steering continues the trend.
 While the Corolla is easy to control and goes where you point it, the steering system's torque buildup feels artificial — one editor thought it felt like a rubber band was being stretched as he turned the wheel — and there's not a great deal of steering feedback overall.

-While the base Corolla gets an EPA-estimated 32 mpg in combined city/highway driving, a high-efficiency LE Eco trim is rated as high as 34 mpg combined.
-EPA combined ratings are similar for the Mazda3 (32 mpg), Hyundai Elantra (32 mpg), Cruze (34 mpg) and Civic (34 mpg) when looking at base-engine, automatic-transmission versions.
+While the base Toyota Corolla gets an EPA-estimated 32 mpg in combined city/highway driving, a high-efficiency LE Eco trim is rated as high as 34 mpg combined.
+EPA combined fuel economy ratings are similar for the Mazda3 (32 mpg), Hyundai Elantra (32 mpg), Cruze (34 mpg) and Civic (34 mpg) when looking at base-engine, automatic-transmission versions.

-There's good space for adults in the Corolla.
+There's good space for adults in the Toyota Corolla.
 The front bucket seats are comfortable, and large side windows provide good over-the-shoulder views when checking your blind spot.

 The rear bench seat is impressively roomy, with more space than you might expect from a compact sedan.
 Legroom is good for taller adults, and the seat cushion offers good thigh support.
 While rear headroom dimensions are nearly identical to the Civic sedan, the Honda feels roomier; the top of my head brushed the Corolla's headliner (I'm 6-foot-1).